carbonblack/cb-integration/README.md

 2. Use git to download the project git clone https://github.com/carbonblack/cb-integration

-3. the vol/<connectorname> redictory houses the configuration, source code, etc for each connector.
-Place a file called <connectorname>.conf in the directory of your chosen connector ex) edit vol/yaraconnector/yaraconnector.conf to configura the yara connector
+3. the vol/<connectorname> directory houses the configuration, source code, etc for each connector.
+Place a file called <connectorname>.conf in the directory of your chosen connector.
+    1) vol/yaraconnector/yaraconnector.conf to configura the yara connector
+    2) vol/<connectorname>/supervisord.conf - contains supervisord config
+    3) vol/<connectorname>/feed - directory for feed, if any is produced

 3. Use docker-comopose to run
     docker-compose up